rtlabs-com/p-net/doc/implementation_details.rst

 ----------------------------

 * APMS: It resends the Alarm DATA frame until it gets a TACK (transport acknowledge) back.
-* APMR: Receives Alarm DATA frames, aand sends TACK.
+* APMR: Receives Alarm DATA frames, and sends TACK.
 * ALPMI: Issues an Alarm Notification PDU, and waits for the Alarm ACK PDU.
 * ALPMR: Hands over Alarm Notification PDU to the application, and waits for the application to respond to it.
 Waits for the sent ACK PDU to have its TACK.